webvpro/ttrpg-fyi/src/content/compendiums/csrd/en/cyphers/answering-slug.md

 - Manifest
 - Weird-West
 ---

 ## Answering Slug

->[!info] Stats

 > **Level:** 1d6

+> **Form:** "RETORT" scribed on bullet case

-> **Kind:** Manifest
+> **Kind:** Manifest Cypher

-A successful attack with an answering slug damages a target normally.
+> **Effect:** A successful attack with an answering slug damages a target normally.
 In addition, for the next minute, any time another creature attacks the shooter with a ranged attack, the shooter can make an immediate extra attack against that creature using the same gun, ignoring reloading restrictions (if any apply).
 While the effect lasts, the shooter can make a number of additional immediate "answering" attacks equal to the cypher's level (in addition to making their normal attack for the round).